Abstract

 Reviewer Comments:

-In this paper the authors simply misinterpret context as the language that realises it, and this is motivated by the authors' misunderstanding of 'the metafunctional hook-up hypothesis: the theoretical projection of the ideational, interpersonal and textual metafunctions onto the cultural context of language as field, tenor and mode.
+In this paper the authors simply misinterpret context as the language that realises it, and this is motivated by the authors' misunderstanding of context-metafunction resonance or 'the metafunctional hook-up' hypothesis: the nature of the relation of the ideational, interpersonal and textual metafunctions in language to the parameters of field, tenor and mode in the cultural context.

 No comments: